Shades of magenta: Sky magenta

+A photograph of the sky displaying the color sky magenta in its natural context by photographer Dave Horne is displayed here; note the use of Cokin filters may alter or enhance the photo's colors.

 Steel pink

 The color steel pink is displayed at right.

 The color steel pink was introduced by Crayola in January 2011, when the Ultra Hot and Super Cool set of Crayola colored pencils was fully introduced.

 "Steel pink" is a deep tone of magenta.